pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Telemetry enabled for A0, A1, RSSI, TSSI and Hub

 Option=fine frequency tuning.
 This value is different for each board.
 To determine the option value, find the two limits where the RX loses connection then set the option value to half way between them.
+If you have a 4in1 V2 board the value is around 40.

 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8
 ---|---|---|---|---|---|---|---